Updated: May 8

 How Does Creatine Work?

 When we perform physical activities our bodies use ATP (adenosine triphosphate).
-ATP summed up is our bodies energy source.
-Think of it like a bank but with energy.
+ATP summed up is our body's energy source.
+Think of it as a bank but with energy.
 The more ATP you have the more you have to break down for energy.
 The body breaks down ATP and that releases the energy our muscles use to perform activities.
-So where does creatine play a role in this ?
-When we consume creatine it goes into our cells which eventually ends up being converted it into phosphocreatine .
-Now that we have additional phosphocreatine in our system it can donate a phosphate group to contribute towards the conversion of ADP (Adenosine diphosphate) into ATP ( our main energy source).
+So where does creatine play a role in this?
+When we consume creatine it goes into our cells which eventually ends up being converted into phosphocreatine.
+Now that we have additional phosphocreatine in our system it can donate a phosphate group to contribute toward the conversion of ADP (Adenosine diphosphate) into ATP ( our main energy source).
 For simplicity purposes, think of it like this.
-We consume creatine and it turns into one thing that donates part of itself to contribute towards the conversion of ADP to ATP.
+We consume creatine and it turns into one thing that donates part of itself to contribute toward the conversion of ADP to ATP.
 Now if we have more ATP in our body to utilize for the breakdown of energy, we've now made it possible to go longer with whatever activity we are performing.

 Benefits of Creatine

 Here are a few main benefits of creatine.